grischaerbe/phatty/README.md

 ## Component Metadata

-Wesen supports TypeScript decorators for defining component metadata.
+Phatty supports TypeScript decorators for defining component metadata.

 - Priority: Control the execution order of components
 - Required Components: Specify dependencies on other components